elexis/elexis-environment/README.md

 Please see [notes](docs/notes.md) for FAQs and remarks.

-### Caveat

-* Rocketchat: The custom oauth keycloak gets already configured, but it needs to be manually added by admin logging in and adding custom oauth `Keycloak`.
-See https://github.com/RocketChat/docs/issues/790.

 # Operation

+## Syncing Elexis Users

+To sync users of an existing Elexis database with keycloak, execute `./ee setup sync_users_es_keycloak`.
+In EE every user must have a unique e-mail address.
+If a user does not have an associated e-mail address, syncing will generate one in the format `userid@ORGANSATION_DOMAIN`.

 ## Accessing the services

 After initial startup, there will be two users available.
 The admin user with userid `ADMIN_USERNAME` and your set password, and a `demouser` with password `demouser`.

+* LDAP with LDAPS client on ldaps://yourhost:636
 * Keycloak with browser via https://yourhost/keycloak
-* Bookstack with browser via https://yourhost/bookstack
+* Bookstack with browser via https://yourhost/bookstack (if enabled)
-* Rocketchat with browser via https://yourhost/chat
+* Rocketchat with browser via https://yourhost/chat (if enabled)
-* LDAP with LDAPS client on ldaps://yourhost:636
-* Elexis server via https://yourhost/fhir and https://yourhost/services respectively
+* Elexis server via https://yourhost/fhir and https://yourhost/services respectively (if enabled)

 # Technical details